pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

 backported to pandas 2.2.x.

 The variant using numpy object-dtype can also be backported to the 2.2.x branch to allow easier testing.
-We would propose to release this as 2.3.0 (created from the 2.2.x branch, given that the main branch already includes many other changes targeted for 3.0), together with the deprecation warning when creating a dtype from `"string"` / `pd.StringDtype()`.
+It is proposed to release this as 2.3.0 (created from the 2.2.x branch, given that the main branch already includes many other changes targeted for 3.0), together with the deprecation warning when creating a dtype from `"string"` / `pd.StringDtype()`.